-(1) For a material described on the shipping papers as "Poison (Toxic) - Inhalation Hazard" or "Inhalation Hazard," the words "INHALATION HAZARD" must appear (in at least 3.9-inch high letters) on both sides of the rail car, trailer, or container, near the placards.
+(1) For a material described on the shipping papers as "POISON (TOXIC) - INHALATION HAZARD" or "INHALATION HAZARD," the words INHALATION HAZARD must appear (in at least 3.9-inch high letters) on both sides of the rail car, trailer, or container, near the placards.

-Note: When the words "INHALATION HAZARD" appear on the placards, the "INHALATION HAZARD" mark is not required on the bulk packaging.
+Note: When the words INHALATION HAZARD appear on the placards, the INHALATION HAZARD mark is not required on the bulk packaging.

-- (2) When picking up a hazardous material shipment at the customer's facility or siding or at an interchange point and the words "INHALATION HAZARD" are illegible or missing: - (a) Notify the customer, train dispatcher, yardmaster, or your supervisor, as appropriate. - (b) Do not accept the shipment until corrections have been made. - (3) When the "INHALATION HAZARD" marking is illegible or missing en route, notify the train dispatcher, yardmaster, or your supervisor, as appropriate.
+- (2) When picking up a hazardous material shipment at the customer's facility or siding or at an interchange point and the words INHALATION HAZARD are illegible or missing: - (a) Notify the customer, train dispatcher, yardmaster, or your supervisor, as appropriate. - (b) Do not accept the shipment until corrections have been made. - (3) When the INHALATION HAZARD marking is illegible or missing en route, notify the train dispatcher, yardmaster, or your supervisor, as appropriate.
 They will arrange to correct the problem at the next inspection point.

 f.
-COMMODITY NAME
+Commodity Name

-- (1) The commodity name is required on intermodal tanks transporting any hazardous materials and on tank cars transporting certain hazardous materials.
-The commodity name (3.9 inches in height for tank cars and 2 inches in height for intermodal tanks) must match the proper shipping name on the shipping papers and may include the technical name, although it is not specifically required.
-The commodity name must be on two opposing sides of the intermodal tank or tank car. - (2) When accepting an intermodal tank or tank car of hazardous materials from the shipper or in interchange and the commodity name is illegible or missing: - (a) Notify the customer, train dispatcher, yardmaster, or your supervisor, as appropriate. - (b) Do not accept the shipment until corrections have been made. - (3) When the commodity name on a tank car is discovered illegible or missing en route, notify the train dispatcher, yardmaster, or your supervisor, as appropriate.
+- (1) For intermodal tanks transporting any hazardous materials and for tank cars transporting certain hazardous materials, the commodity name must appear on two opposing sides of the intermodal tank or tank car.
+The commodity name (3.9 inches in height for tank cars and 2 inches in height for intermodal tanks) must match the proper shipping name on the shipping papers and may include the technical name, although it is not specifically required. - (2) When accepting an intermodal tank or tank car of hazardous materials from the shipper or in interchange and the commodity name is illegible or missing: - (a) Notify the customer, train dispatcher, yardmaster, or your supervisor, as appropriate. - (b) Do not accept the shipment until corrections have been made. - (3) When the commodity name on a tank car is discovered illegible or missing en route, notify the train dispatcher, yardmaster, or your supervisor, as appropriate.
 They will arrange to correct the problem at the next inspection point.

-Note: See Appendix 1 for list of materials that require the commodity name stencil on tank cars g.
-Tank Car Qualification Dates
+Note: See Appendix 1 for list of materials that require the commodity name on tank cars g.
+Tank Car Specification and Qualification Dates Stencils

-- (1) Make sure the stencils describing the tank car specification and qualification dates are legible.
-These stencils will appear on both sides of the tank car toward the end on the right as you face the car. - (2) Make sure the tank car qualification dates for pressure relief devices (PRD), tank, and interior heater coils are current (a car is currently within the qualification date until the last day of the year shown) (see Figure 8). - Note 1: When the car is loaded before the end of the year, it may be transported for unloading purposes but must be regualified before reloading. - Note 2: A tank car containing the residue of a hazardous material that is overdue its periodic qualification date may move and not be in violation of DOT regulations.
+- (1) Make sure the stencils describing the tank car specification (e.g. DOT 111A100W1) and qualification dates are legible (see Figure 8).
+These stencils will appear on both sides of the tank car toward the end on the right as you face the car. - (2) Make sure the tank car qualification dates for pressure relief devices (PRD), tank, and interior heater coils are current (a car is currently within the qualification date until the last day of the year shown) (see Figure 8). - Note 1: When the car is loaded before the end of the year, it may be transported for unloading purposes but must be requalified before reloading.

+Note 2: A tank car containing the residue of a hazardous material that is overdue its periodic qualification date may move and not be in violation of DOT regulations.
 The regulations only address loading a tank car overdue for its periodic qualification.